Ronnie-Reagan/motionCapture/README.md

-# 🎥 Motion Capture - Real Time Isolation and Amplification
+# 🎥 Motion Capture - Real Time Isolation & Amplification

 A lightweight, real-time motion amplification tool built in Python using OpenCV.
 Supports webcam or video input, with a clean Tkinter-based GUI or headless mode for quick testing.